MariaBHaque/Technical-Documentation-Portfolio/README.md

 # Technical Writing Portfolio

 👋 Hello!
 I'm Maria.
 I'm transitioning into technical documentation with a background in education and an MA in English Literature.
-This portfolio showcases my first documentation projects, demonstrating my ability to:
+This portfolio showcases my early documentation projects, demonstrating my ability to:

-- Write clear, user-centered documentation
+- Write clear, task-based, user-centered documentation
 - Use Markdown, Git, and GitHub to manage docs
 - Create onboarding content and instructional guides